 Gaia Data Release 3 (Gaia DR3)

 Gaia Data Release 3 (Gaia DR3) has been released on 13 June 2022.
 The data is available through the Gaia Archive (and through the partner data centres).
 The Gaia DR3 catalogue builds upon the Early Data Release 3 (released on 3 December 2020) and combines, for the same stretch of time and the same set of observations, these already-published data products with numerous new data products such as extended objects and non-single stars.
 The full contents of Gaia DR3 is described below.

 The set of data released as Gaia Early Data Release 3 (Gaia EDR3) on 3 December 2020 comprises:

-- The full astrometric solution — positions on the sky (α, δ), parallaxes, and proper motions — for around 1.46 billion (1.46 109) sources, with a limiting magnitude of about G ≈ 21 and a bright limit of about G ≈ 3.
+- The full astrometric solution — positions on the sky (α, δ), parallax, and proper motion — for around 1.46 billion (1.46 109) sources, with a limiting magnitude of about G ≈ 21 and a bright limit of about G ≈ 3.
 The astrometric solution is accompanied with some new quality indicators, like RUWE, and source image descriptors.

 - The full astrometric solution has been done as 5-parameter solution for 585 million sources and as 6-parameter solution for 882 million sources.
 In the 6-parameter solution, the additional fitted quantity is the so-called pseudo-colour that had to be included for sources without high-quality colour information.

 - In addition, two-parameters solutions — positions on the sky (α, δ) — for around 344 million additional sources.

 - G magnitudes for around 1.806 billion sources (with the known issue present in EDR3 corrected in Gaia DR3).